Paper airplane icon

 Share This Post!

-When we headed over to Yogyakarta (pronounced Jogjakarta and often spelt like this too) from Jakarta, we had really no idea what there was to do there.
+When we headed over to Yogyakarta (pronounced Jogjakarta) from Jakarta, we had really no idea what there was to do there.
 In fact, we always just saw it as a kind of pit stop for heading to Mt Bromo rather than a destination in its own right.

 But how wrong we were, there is so much to do and see here, too much for us to do in a single visit!